|

 thoughtful responses — although

-online qualitative often has less respondent interaction than with
+online qualitative often has less interaction between respondents than

-traditional face-to-face methods, participants can put more thought into
+with traditional face-to-face methods, participants can put more thought

 greater detail and explanation.